Effective as of: April 7, 2022

-- Within a Ward Account, and as long as the adult remains incapacitated, a caregiver may act on behalf of the ward in such activities including but not limited to: (a) consenting via the LunaDNA consent, (b) manage the Ward's privacy settings, (c) sharing the ward’s Shared Data and Personal Data, and (d) responding to research requests (if the caregiver has chosen to allow such requests in the privacy settings).
+- Within a Ward Account, and if the adult remains incapacitated, a caregiver may act on behalf of the ward in such activities including but not limited to: (a) consenting via the LunaDNA consent, (b) manage the ward's privacy settings, (c) sharing the ward’s Shared Data and Personal Data, and (d) responding to research requests (if the caregiver has chosen to allow such requests in the privacy settings).

 - The caregiver's contact information, linked to the Ward Account, is considered Personal Data associated with the caregiver’s account.

 - The caregiver must agree to convert a Ward Account to an account directly in the ward’s control (a “conversion”) if the ward re-establishes capacity and is capable of acting on their own behalf for sharing and controlling their personal data under relevant laws and regulations.
 Following a conversion, the consent for use of the ward’s Shared Data is revoked unless and until the ward re-consents to the LunaDNA consent on their own behalf.
 The caregiver is responsible for confirming the ward is capable of controlling their own account and consent on their own behalf based on the applicable legal requirements in the jurisdiction in which they live prior to initiating a conversion.